The Very Real Danger of Fake Service Dogs

 What Is a Service Dog?

 There are many different ways service dogs help their owners, depending on the disability or condition a person has.
 A service dog can guide a vision-impaired person on city streets and public transportation, or listen for doorbells and phones for someone who is hearing-impaired.
 People in wheelchairs often have service dogs to help them reach and retrieve items that would otherwise be difficult to grab.
 Individuals with medical conditions that cause seizures have service dogs that can actually sense when their owners are about to have a seizure and warn them, so the seizure can be prevented with medication or happen in a safe area to prevent injury.
+Some service dogs are specially trained to assist people with mental illness, and can fetch medication, or perform deep pressure therapy to help ease the effects of their handler’s anxiety attack.

 Laws Protecting Service Dogs